 Veronica ate heartily, despite having little appetite.
 She remained mostly silent, only speaking to Duncan and Meg.
 Madison and Trina ignored her completely.
-Connor only spoke once, asking her to pass the salt and pepper, but his eyes never strayed far from her.
+Conner only spoke once, asking her to pass the salt and pepper, but his eyes never strayed far from her.
 She didn't look in Logan's direction for the remainder of the meal.

 When they finished eating, several crew members appeared to take their leftovers away.
 One of them informed their party that they would be arriving in Neptune shortly.
 Everyone except for Veronica left the table, seating themselves on the couches as they waited.